jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 - How humanity has continued life's evolution by innovating new technologies
 - Practical strategies to implement new technologies that can quickly lower the cost of living
-- Forever increase the condition of disadvantaged via technological empowerment
+- Permanently improve conditions for the disadvantaged through technological empowerment
 - A path to settle the growing divides between progressives and conservatives by finding common cause in harnessing technological evolution
-- Lots more inside

 Whether you're an executive, policymaker, or simply someone seeking a deeper understanding of the human condition, Techvolution is an essential read.
 This book will forever change the way you see the world - and yourself.
 Read it and discover a new philosophical framework for our technological age.

-## Inner lap
+## Inner Flap

 For centuries, humanity has sought to understand our place in the world through the lens of ideology - the belief systems, philosophies, and cultural narratives we follow.
 But what if these human-centric worldviews have obscured the true driver of our advancement as a species?